VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**December 09th, 2020**.
-The current example data set is focusing on [prediction models](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-12-09).
-The example data set is based on a retrospective study on finding "Predictors of Residual Tumor in Breast-Conserving Therapy".
+**January 13th, 2021**.
+The current example data set is focusing on a [DLQI data set](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2021-01-13).
+The DLQI is the most frequently used method for evaluating quality of life for patients with different skin conditions.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays